I know it may not seem so to those still waiting, but we are caught up to the point where we will have a fairly quick turnaround time on tanning soon.

 When we do need to take action on price increases, we will do our best to keep it as minimal as possible.
 It is my hope we can make it through the busy dressing season without an increase.
 If it is a necessity, we will notify all customers with pending jobs of the price increase.
 However, expect price increases soon on the few steel products.

 Arlington Cape was started in 1991 with little more than the knowledge and ability to produce a quality tanned skin for the taxidermy industry.
 My goal in the beginning was to provide a product that was as close to ready to mount as possible, not as fast as possible.
 As we have evolved over the years, with a building addition, the purchase of two more buildings, and additional equipment and employees, our goal in business has remained the same.
 Everything we have done is because of the support of you, our customers.
 Your support of us has allowed us to grow as we have.
-Since we don’t have outside investors it hasn’t been a rapid growth, but, the only people we have to answer to is you, the customer, not people waiting for a return on their investment, that’s why our goal will always remain the same as it was twenty years ago.
+Since we don’t have outside investors it hasn’t been a rapid growth, but, the only people we have to answer to is you, the customer, not people waiting for a return on their investment, that’s why our goal will always remain the same as it was thirty years ago.

 We are a custom tannery/fur dresser, catering to the taxidermy industry in the wholesale capacity, and to farmers and ranchers direct.
 We don’t have a fancy facility or marketing package.
 We just have a knowledge and ability gained through years of hands on experience, and association with professionals in both the leather and garment tanning industries.
 You, the taxidermist, won’t find us going to hunters in the field trying to get their tanning work, calling your customers or advertising for their taxidermy work, and we don’t run an import service then hold your customers skins hostage to get the tanning work.
 We tan for you, not for ourselves.
 If you are an individual and have a skin or skins of a furbearer we do offer a service we call a Trapper Tan.
 See the Trapper Tan tab for information and pricing.
 We do offer direct services for sheep and beef hides.
 Many taxidermists don’t want to handle these skins, and as a producer we do consider you as a wholesale account.